Hyperbolic monopoles with continuous symmetries: Monopole data

 \subsection{Rotating monopole data}

-In Appendix~\ref{appx:rotations}, we show that if a non-trivial hyperbolic monopole is invariant under some isometry of $H^3$, then that isometry corresponds with an element of $\mathrm{O}(3)$.
-Moreover, as we are interested in investigating continuous subgroups, we are only interested in $\mathrm{SO}(3)$, that is rotations.
+It is well known that if a non-trivial monopole is invariant under some group of isometries, then a change of coordinates takes the family to a subgroup of $\mathrm{O}(3)$~\cite[Appendix]{lang_solitons}.
+Otherwise, the energy of the monopole is infinite.
+As we are interested in investigating monopoles with continuous symmetries---those monopoles whose group of symmetries is a connected Lie group---we are only interested in subgroups of $\mathrm{SO}(3)$, that is rotations.

-Now that we understand the relationship between hyperbolic monopoles and elements in $\mathcal{M}$, we need to understand what it means for an element of $\mathcal{M}$ to be equivariant under a rotation. \begin{definition} We define the \textbf{gauge} action of $\mathrm{Sp}(n)\times\mathrm{O}(k)$ on $\mathcal{M}$ as follows.
-For $q\in\mathrm{Sp}(n)$, $Q\in\mathrm{O}(k)$, and $\hat{M}\in\mathcal{M}$, let
+Now that we understand the relationship between hyperbolic monopoles and elements in $\mathcal{M}_{n,k}$, we need to understand what it means for an element of $\mathcal{M}_{n,k}$ to be equivariant under a rotation. \begin{definition} We define the \textbf{gauge} action of $\mathrm{Sp}(n)\times\mathrm{O}(k)$ on $\mathcal{M}_{n,k}$ as follows.
+For $q\in\mathrm{Sp}(n)$, $Q\in\mathrm{O}(k)$, and $\hat{M}\in\mathcal{M}_{n,k}$, let

 \end{definition}